JGET

 Jakes shitty spelling corrector

-This is a fun little toy project that I think might be useful.
+I decided to write a little domain specific spelling corrector (just for fun).
 I was primarily motivated to do this by stockroom-terminal's search function.
-Currently, the filter requires a perfect substring match to find an item.
+Previously, the filter requires a perfect substring match to find an item.
 In other words, if you're looking for "minecraft:iron_ingot", you need to enter a substring of that term to find it.

-There are plenty of open questions as to how to actually implement such a behaviour, but all of them involve some kind of corrector; so that's what I'm going to try and build today.
+There are plenty of open questions as to how to actually implement such a behaviour, but all of them involve some kind of corrector; so that's what I'm going to try and explain today.

-Just as for peter, P(w) is the same for all candidates, so we can factor it out.
-We are looking for then: argmax c in Candidates: P(c) P(w|c)
+And of course, $P(w)$ (the probability of any given query) is the same for all candidates, so we can factor it out.
+We are looking for then:

-- selection mechanism (i.e. argmax) -> how to choose the best correction
+1. A selection mechanism (i.e. $\text{argmax}$) -> how to choose the best candidate

-) -> How likely is a particular candidate, given a misspelling?
+4. error model (i.e. $P(w|c)$) -> How likely is a particular candidate, given a misspelling?

 Selection mechanism and Candidate generation